 In truth, Lily wanted nothing more than to leave St. Madeline's; however, she was legally stuck in the awful school until she was eighteen.
 Her only consolation was that she'd be free come November.

-Funny how she often ends up looking like the fool...
+Funny how she often ends up looking like the fool...when will she learn?

 "I was under the impression we spoke English...why recite it in French?"

-"I WILL STRAP YOU, EVANS, MARK MY WORDS!"
+"YOU'LL GET THE STRAP, EVANS, MARK MY WORDS!"

 "I have double dish duties tonight thanks to that harpy, but I was thinking...maybe I could nick some crisps from the kitchen while I'm there and we could have a little party in the attic?"
 Lily covertly suggested to Roxanne as they exited the dinner hall.

-"Did you hear about the big party going on at the Potter mansion tonight?" the fair-haired girl asked her friend importantly, "It's the talk of the town!"
+"Did you hear about the big party going on at the Potter mansion tonight?" the fair-haired girl asked her friend importantly.
+"It's the talk of the town."

 As the unsettling silence began to unnerve her, Lily decided to end her punishment early while no one was there to tell her otherwise.
 She shoved a pile of dirty plates she was too tired to complete into a random cupboard and—before exiting the kitchen—snagged a few bags of crisps, biscuits, and (to her great delight) a small bottle of port.

 Lily left the kitchen and flicked off the lights, heading for the attic.
 She was the only student in the school who did not receive a proper suite; but, as her parents were dead, nothing could be done about it.
 Sister Agatha was intent on ostracizing her from the rest of the girls, believing her unworthy of the school and the respect that they deserved.
 Roxanne once offered to have her parents step in to rectify her treatment, but Lily had rejected any such help.
 In truth, she didn't mind the attic, for it was away from the general population of bitchy females as well as the nuns who usually patrolled the corridors.